PrivSec-dev/privsec.dev/content/posts/hardware/Misinformation on x86 Hardware/index.md

 I am not aware of any way to disable AMD PSP, but even if this was possible, all that it does is deprive you of useful security features.

-This excercise also achieves absolutely nothing to protect against a hypothetical scenario where Intel and AMD are malicious.
-Intel and AMD do not need the co-processor to implement a backdoor - they can simply introduce CPU vulnerabilities like Spectre and Meltdown if they want to.
+This exercise also achieves absolutely nothing to protect against a hypothetical scenario where Intel and AMD are malicious.
+Intel and AMD do not need the co-processor to implement a backdoor --- they can simply introduce CPU vulnerabilities like Spectre and Meltdown if they want to.
 If you do not trust a CPU vendor, the only mitigation is to not use said vendor.

 ### Intel AMT and AMD DASH